Mzhuangshao/atlantis/README_en_us.md

 > *Glass domes keep hope alive, let animals survive the flood*

 - Scattered around the world, with different appearances depending on the biome.
+- The Map to this structure can be obtained by fishing the barrel.

 #### Vanilla Structures